ibm-cloud-docs/powervs-vpc/deploy-destroy-openshift.md

         You can access the logs by clicking on the status `Undeploying...` and clicking on the second line that says `Undeploying resources...`.
         {: tip}

-        Alternatively, you can also follow the process in the related **Schematics workspace**, which you can easily access by clicking on the link under **Workspace** inside your configuration.
+        Alternatively, you can also follow the process in the related **Projects workspace**, which you can easily access by clicking on the link under **Workspace** inside your configuration.
         {: tip}

     1. Cleanup